theory/explanation/README.md

     env PG_CONFIG=/path/to/pg_config make && make installcheck && make install

-And finally, if all that fails (and if you're on PostgreSQL 8.1 or lower, it likely will), copy the entire distribution directory to the `contrib/` subdirectory of the PostgreSQL source tree and try it there without `pg_config`:

-    env NO_PGXS=1 make && make installcheck && make install

 If you encounter an error such as:

     ERROR:  must be owner of database regression